01 of 03

 A film documenting the house, "The Ennis House," tells about its construction, gives a grand tour of the house, and discusses the damage stemming from the 1994 earthquake and the subsequent restoration and repair prior to the sale of the house to its current private owner.
 An early cut of the film premiered at the Frank Lloyd Wright Conservancy Conference in Chicago in 2007.
 It is available on DVD in both 2D and 3D versions.Continue to 3 of 3 below.

 03 of 03

-Wright designed only four California structures like the Ennis House using intricately patterned concrete "textile blocks."...
-They're all in Southern California: Storer House, Millard House (La Miniatura), and the Samuel Freeman House.
+Wright designed only four California structures like the Ennis House using intricately patterned concrete "textile blocks."
+All the other textile block-style homes are in southern California.
+They are the Storer House, the Millard House (La Miniatura), and the Samuel Freeman House.